Onto-Log/Tractatus-Markdowno-Obsidianicus/README.md

 ## Requirements
 Download and install Obsidian from the [official website](https://obsidian.md).
+Please use 7zip or Winrar to unzip the folder if it doesn't work with Windows 10.

 ## Prepare
 - Clone this repository, or download it as a zip and unzip it